WNTZ-TV: Under White Knight/ComCorp ownership

 When a Fox affiliate became unavailable in Jackson after WDBD changed affiliations to The WB in 2001, WNTZ served as the market's de facto Fox affiliate, along with Foxnet for Jackson-area cable subscribers.
 White Knight considered relocating WNTZ's main transmitter tower back to Mississippi at a site east of Natchez such that the station could serve as an over the air affiliate for more viewers in the South and Central Mississippi areas, making its Frogmore transmitter a translator station.
 This ended when Vicksburg station WUFX-TV (now WLOO) signed on the air in 2003.
 Ironically, both WDBD and WUFX were owned by Jackson Television, managed through a LMA by CCA/White Knight.

 WNTZ, as a Fox affiliate, struggled for a number of years to catch hold of viewers in the Alexandria market, mostly due to longtime Alexandria television stations KALB-TV (channel 5) and KLAX-TV (channel 31).
-That changed in 2003, with the popularity of Fox first-run programming, sports programming and aggressive marketing tactics (see Cenla Idol).
+That changed in 2003, with the popularity of Fox first-run programming, sports programming and aggressive marketing tactics.

-In May 2006, WNTZ ranked #1 in adult viewers 18–49 during common prime time programming (7:00 pm-9:00 pm Central Time) for the first time in the station's history, beating longtime rival KALB.
+In May 2006, WNTZ ranked #1 in adult viewers 18–49 during common prime time programming (7–9 p.m.
+Central Time) for the first time in the station's history, beating longtime rival KALB.
 The feat was repeated a second time in February 2007, and has retained a strong second place hold in the Alexandria market since.

 This improvement is despite many challenges facing a station using a network of broadcast towers.
 This was coupled with the long-standing thought by its competitors and some Alexandria viewers that WNTZ was "non-local" station, due to its license in Natchez and being corporate-owned.
 In actuality, until 2015, WNTZ was owned by Louisiana-based companies (White Knight/CCA and previously Delta Media), where both KALB (since 1993) and KLAX (since 1988) were and are still owned by companies not based in Louisiana.
 WNTZ used the "Louisiana Home Grown" slogan in 2004 as a demonstration of this.
 WNTZ officially lost this designation in 2015 with the sale of the station to Nexstar Broadcasting Group.